 Bedouin men also wear a Dglah (from Hindi word Dagla) a full-length jacket or coat often decorated with the boteh design.

-It is unclear whether the Kashmir Shawl was originally introduced to Arabia via Europe or directly from India.
-Although Kashmir or Pashmina shawls are a common sight in malls and shops in Arab countries today, it was never traditionally worn by Arab women.
+It is unclear whether the Kashmir shawl was originally introduced to Arabia via Europe or directly from India.
+Although Kashmir or pashmina shawls are a common sight in malls and shops in Arab countries today, it was never traditionally worn by Arab women.

-A Kashmir Shawl from The Zay Collection.
-This Shawl was once part of the Coleman Collection.
+A Kashmir shawl from The Zay Collection.
+This shawl was once part of the Coleman Collection.

 Kashmir shawls in The Zay Collection